 Edit feature action.
 It works by starting an Editor workflow for editing attribute data.
 Edits can then be made and updated.
 Once this happens, the popup's content is updated to display these feature edits.
 One thing to note is that the Editor works with feature layers that are editable.
 In this case, we have a service that is set to allow only attribute editing.

 In addition to showing a custom editing action, this sample also demonstrates how you can use a custom function to generate two popup content elements.
 In this example, we show how to display custom TextContent and AttachmentsContent.
 If a specific field value is updated, the text displays this as a certain color in the popup.

-Back button is clicked on the Editor widget.
-Once this happens, we close out the Editor and show the popup.
+back button.
+Once this happens, we remove the Editor and show the popup.

 To use this sample, simply click a location on the map to see its corresponding location in a popup.
 Once the popup displays, click on the custom